-Each year we ask archive services in the UK and Ireland to send us a list of the new archival material they have accessioned during the previous 12 months.
-Participating archives are asked to report all new accessions.
-This allows for more accurate analysis of trends and collecting practices.
-There are some changes to the 2016 Accession programme.
-We therefore encourage participating repositories to read the new guidance below in full.
+Each year The National Archives asks archive services in the UK and Ireland to send a list of new archival material they have accessioned during the previous 12 months.
+In order to allow for more accurate analysis of trends and collecting practices, some changes were implemented in the 2016 Accessions programme.
+Please consult the new Accessions to Repositories Guidance below for further details.

 Accessions to Repositories 2016

-The Accessions to Repositories 2016 survey is now open.
+The deadline for submitting returns for the Accessions to Repositories 2016 survey has now passed.

-With the exception of local authority places of deposit, all participants should use the following template to send in their returns:
+With the exception of local authority places of deposit, all participants were asked to use the following template to send in their returns:

 Template: Accessions template (general) 2016 (XLS, 0.04MB)